 None of these laws bind private individuals.
 The only limitations on an individual invading someone's privacy are contained within other specific legilsation.
 For example, stalking and recording private conversations.

-A private conversation can only be recorded by a person who is a party to the conversation and the recording is:
+A private conversation can only be recorded by a person who is a party to the conversation and the recording is 'in the course of duty of that person, in the public interest or for the protection of the lawful interests of that person' [s 7].

 A person who is not taking part in a conversation cannot lawfully record a conversation.